fkelav/Discord-status-changer-to-spotify-lyrics/README.md

 Expected if the song wasn't prefetched (e.g. you picked it directly from your library rather than the queue).
 The script sets `Song — Artist` on Discord immediately and loads lyrics in the background — typically 2–5 seconds depending on your connection.

 **Album art not showing**
 Make sure Pillow is installed: `pip install Pillow`.
-The script logs a warning and disables album art gracefully if it isn't.
+The exe includes Pillow already — if art isn't showing on the exe, check `spotify_discord.log` for errors.

 ---

-If you need help @fkelav on discord
+If you need help @fkelav on Discord.